 REKOM UK is determined to restore the reputation of clubs and bars in the UK and fly the flag for a new style of responsible retailing.

-As the Publican Awards ‘Responsible Retailer of the Year’ 2016 we pride ourselves on a responsible approach to drinks retailing and the welfare of our customers.
+As the Publican Awards ‘Responsible Retailer of the Year’ 2016 we pride ourselves on a responsible approach to drinks retailing and the welfare of our guests.
 As part of this, we have introduced a limit to the amount of alcohol that can be purchased online as an advanced sale, as well as continuing to monitor this at the point of service, with our team of hostesses and staff who have been trained in identifying safe and responsible alcohol intake.

 Our websites tell stories of service and atmosphere, rather than a drink-dependent business, and our social media only promotes quality serves and responsibility.